fernanda-moreno/cat-lazer/README.md

 # cat-lazer
-Web application that allows users to control a laser pointer and play with a cat
+Code for the front-end of a web application that allows users to control a laser pointer and play with a cat

 Technologies used: Python, Flask, Raspberry Pi, HTML, CSS